stm01/Sunray/README.md

 # Sunray

 ## Description
-The next Ardumower Firmware (experimental)
+The next Ardumower Firmware (experimental) for Ardumower PCB 1.3 and Arduino Due, IMU GY-88

 The robot mower uses odometry, an IMU (gyro+compass) and a perimeter to localize itself on the perimeter and within the perimeter.
 A particle filter estimates the robot position based on moved distance and absolute angle.